The Oxford English Dictionary defines plagiarism as follows:

 Turnitin is a plagiarism detection tool that is embedded within Canvas.
 By applying Turnitin to a Canvas assignment, you can check the originality of student work against the expansive Turnitin database.
 Turnitin can be used for both group and individual assignments and is a great way to prevent, as well as detect plagiarism within student writing.
 Turnitin can also be used as a formative tool to help students learn appropriate citation practices.

-As a student, you need to know how to submit a Turnitin-enabled assignement.
+As a student, you need to know how to submit a Turnitin-enabled assignment and how to access and understand the similarity report.

 As an instructor, learn how to set up a Turnitin assignment and read an originality report.